ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-Algorithm of `ListProcessHeaps` function is very similar to algorithm of the `ListProcessThreads` function from the `TebPebTraverse.cpp` example application.
-These are steps of this algorithm:
+The application prints base addresses and flags of the heap segments of the target process.
+ID of heap segment matches to its base address.
+Value of the segment's flags allows us to distinguish a default heap segment.
+This segment has a not zeroed value of flags.

-1. Make a system snapshot with all heap segments of specified by PID process with the `CreateToolhelp32Snapshot` WinAPI function.
+The `ListProcessHeaps` function works in the similar way as the `ListProcessThreads` one from the `TebPebTraverse.cpp` application.
+These are steps of this function:

-2. Start a traversing of heap segments with the `Heap32ListFirst` WinAPI function.
+1. Call the `CreateToolhelp32Snapshot` function to make a system snapshot.

-3. Print ID of the current heap segment in the loop and a value of its flags.
+2. Call `Heap32ListFirst` to start traversing of the heap segments in the snapshot.

-4. Repeat step 3 until all heap segments in the system snapshot are not enumerated with the `Heap32ListNext` WinAPI function.
+3. Print ID and flags for each heap segment.

-What is a meaning of the values, that were printed to the application's output?
-ID of the heap segment matches to the base address of this segment.
-Value of the segment's flags allows to distinguish a default heap segment.
-Only the default heap segment will have a not zeroed value of the flags.
+4. Repeat step 3 until all heap segments in the system snapshot are not enumerated by the `Heap32ListNext` function.

-Also it is important to emphasize, that the order of a traversing heap segments matches to an ID numbering of the segments in terms of the target process.
-It means that segment with ID equal to 1 will be processed first by the `ListProcessHeaps` function.
-Then the segment with ID 2 will be processed and so on.
-This segments ordering allows to distinguish them when a bot application searches the game state variables.
+Also it is important to emphasize, that heap segments are traversed in order of their IDs.
+It means that the segment with a smaller ID will be traversed before the segment with a greater ID.
+This segments ordering allows bot application to distinguish them.